datacarpentry/curriculum-advisors/geospatial/minutes/march-2018-geospatial-minutes.md

 Attending (meeting two):
 - Erin Becker
 - Michele Tobias
+- Stace Maples
+- Leah Wasser
+- Chris Prener
+- Anne Fouilloux

 Detailed Agenda: https://docs.google.com/document/d/1VG34gKSzQZg-wrvAuDSp-ExCnVZamc6AcAvfzTsemUc

+* Megan Jones - unfortunately my schedule is precluding me from attending both meetings.
+However, I'm happy to answer questions about NEON data.
+We are pulling together an updated data set including the SJER & HARV sites for other teaching materials.
+I'd be happy to share that data with the group if it is desired.

 1) Plotting systems
 Static plotting:
 - Deciding between base R / ggplot / tmap for teaching static plotting.